Security Vulnerabilities & Attack Surface

 1. The number one attack vector is malicious repositories.
 Cloning a repo with crafted .claude/ files gives an attacker full control over Claude's behaviour, hooks, permissions, and memory -- before the user types a single command.

-2. Six critical vulnerabilities identified.
-Prompt injection via CLAUDE.md, memory files, agents, skills, @include path traversal, and hook command injection represent the most severe findings.
+2. Seven critical vulnerabilities identified.
+Prompt injection via CLAUDE.md, memory files, agents, @include path traversal, hook command injection, JWT signature bypass, and bridge message type guard represent the most severe findings.

 3. Bypass mode removes the main defence layer.
 When running in bypass or permissive modes, the permission system -- which is the primary security boundary -- is effectively disabled.